Skip to main content

 Dairy milk assurance schemes

-A number of assurance schemes have emerged over the years to try and address concerns over animal welfare issues.
-However artificial insemination, early separation of calf from mother and the killing of male calves are allowed under all (it’s just a matter of when, where, by whom and for what).
+A number of assurance schemes have emerged over the years to try and address concerns over animal welfare issues in the dairy industry.

 image: red tractor standard label ethical milk

-The Red Tractor Standard
+The Red Tractor Assurance Standard

-All the practices described above (and more) can, therefore, take place and there is no prohibition on the use of GM animal feed.
 Regarding antibiotic use, its processes recommend responsibly reducing ‘antibiotic usage where appropriate without negatively impacting welfare’.

 logo: rspca assured food meat fish